Data Group Timer Action

 -

-The prerequisite is that it must be a serializable value, e.g. string, number, date values etc. ValueHolders cannot be used – please use the Value property instead.
+The prerequisite is that the value must be serializable, such as a string, number, or date value, etc. ValueHolders cannot be used; please use the Value property instead.

 Application

-For a value from a system data group, select the application that contains the system data group.
+For the system data group type, you can select the application that contains the system data group here.

 Value